 James Gunn named co-CEO of DCEU

-Darius Bagherian, Designer
+Darius Bagherian, Editor-in-Chief

 James Gunn may become the Kevin Fiege for the DCEU (DC Extended Universe) after being named co-CEO of DC Studios.